Interpreting Your Tenant’s Credit Report: What You Should Know

 After a lease agreement, a credit report is arguably the most important document a landlord can learn to handle.
-If a tenant has a history of late payments or defaulting on debt, he or she is likely to do it again.
+If a tenant has a history of late payments or defaulting on debt, they are likely to do it again.
 Fortunately, running a tenant screening report or purchasing a credit check is a pretty painless process these days.
 But that’s the easy part.
 Deciding whether or not to rent your property to a prospective tenant is where things get tricky, and if you don’t know what you’re looking for, you’re doomed to end up with Joe “Default” Jones.

 A tenant credit report is your best bet to determine whether a person will pay their rent consistently and on time.
 It provides an incredible amount of valuable information, the simplest of which is the credit score.
 But what do you do when you have one tenant with a score of 704 and another with 708?
 Both are good, but is there enough of a difference?
 Or, if there’s someone that seems like a great fit, but their score is lower than you would expect?
 Relying solely on a number you may not truly understand is risky.
 Knowing which questions to ask and what details to look for can make all the difference in your tenant screening process.
 Interpreting your tenant’s credit report properly is therefore key to finding the right renter.